Fort McPherson: Staff Row

 Staff Row consists of 19 officer quarters — four single-family residences and 15 duplexes.
 These quarters were built from 1891 until 1910 at an average cost of $15,000.
 The original concept for Staff Row was to build homes for the officers of an artillery regiment with 10 batteries.
 At full strength, such a unit would be authorized a colonel, a lieutenant colonel, three majors, 10 captains, 20 first lieutenants and 10 second lieutenants.
 The final home built on Staff Row in 1910 is currently the residence of the post commander.
-The small lot required that Quarters 18 also be a single-family unit.

 Hedekin Field

 Staff Row faces the post parade ground, Hedekin Field.
 Originally a polo field, it is named in honor of Capt.
 David Drew Hedekin, an avid polo player who commanded Headquarters Company here from 1936 through 1938.
-Hedekin was fatally injured while playing in a polo tournament at Fort Oglethorpe, Georgia, July 17, 1938.
+Hedekin was fatally injured while playing in a polo tournament at Fort Oglethorpe, Georgia on July 17, 1938.
 He died there July 20, 1938.
 A monument to Capt.
 Hedekin is located on the edge of the parade field across from Quarters 10.
 Today, Hedekin Field is the site of colorful parades, retirement ceremonies and other special celebrations.